jorgeantonio21/Pure-Rust-RC5-algo-implementation-/README.md

 # Pure-Rust-RC5-algo-implementation-
-A pure Rust implementation of the RC5 algorithm
+A pure Rust implementation of the encryption/decryption RC5 algorithm.